Season 1 / Episode 1

 WHAT IF WE DIDN’T HAVE TO WAIT UNTIL BAD ENOUGHHow 14 years of separation stems from seeing this family for their circumstances instead of for their love.

-Spoken word poet, Slam Anderson, and her mom, Lillie Lee-Williams, engage in an emotional conversation with host Matt Anderson that demonstrates the strength of family bonds despite a 14-year separation.
+Spoken word poet, Slam Anderson, and her mom, Lillie Lee-Williams, engage in an emotional conversation demonstrating the strength of family bonds despite a 14-year separation.
 This episode questions what would happen if the child welfare system was designed to support root causes of family stress instead of waiting for late-stage intervention.
-Plus, Slam recites her spoken word poem “My Need for Change,” detailing her experiences with the system, which Matt Anderson refers to as the “anthem” of the family well-being movement.
+Plus, Slam recites her spoken word poem “My Need for Change,” detailing her experiences with the system.

 Meet Slam Anderson, spoken word poet.